Gauge-invariant gravitational waves in matter beyond linearized gravity: Abstract

 \section{Abstract}

-Reduced theories of gravitational waves (GWs) often grapple with untangling the physical effects from coordinate artifacts.
-Here we show how to reinstate gauge invariance within a reduced theory of weakly nonlinear GWs in a general background metric and in the presence of matter.
-An exactly gauge-invariant ``quasilinear'' theory is proposed, in which GWs are governed by linear equations but also affect the background metric on scales large compared to their wavelength.
-As a corollary, the gauge-invariant geometrical optics of linear dispersive GWs in a general background is reported.
-We also show how gauge invariance can be maintained within a given accuracy if nonlinearities are included up to an arbitrary order in the GW amplitude.
+Modeling the propagation of gravitational waves (GWs) in media other than vacuum is complicated by the gauge freedom of linearized gravity in that, once nonlinearities are taken into consideration, gauge artifacts can cause spurious acceleration of the matter.
+To eliminate these artifacts, we propose how to keep the theory of dispersive GWs gauge-invariant beyond the linear approximation and, in particular, obtain an unambiguous gauge-invariant expression for the energy--momentum of a GW in dispersive medium.
+Using analytic tools from plasma physics, we propose an exactly gauge-invariant ``quasilinear'' theory, in which GWs are governed by linear equations and also affect the background metric on scales large compared to their wavelength.
+As a corollary, the gauge-invariant geometrical optics of linear dispersive GWs in a general background is formulated.
+As an example, we show how the well-known properties of vacuum GWs are naturally and concisely yielded by our theory in a manifestly gauge-invariant form.
+We also show how the gauge invariance can be maintained within a given accuracy to an arbitrary order in the GW amplitude.
+These results are intended to form a physically meaningful framework for studying dispersive GWs in matter.